 One of the most interesting practicals so far has been using the Steadicam.
 It’s a piece of kit that attaches to the body and allows a camera to be operated smoothly without the need for a tripod.
 Using the Steadicam was challenging as it’s very heavy and requires a lot of practice to get a smooth shot but I always love a good challenge.
 In this course there are plenty of them!

 Every so often, we put our learning to the test in a group activity.
-We take out equipment from the department and go out into the world to film a sequence.
+We take out equipment and go out into the world to film a sequence.
 One week we were learning about how to cover a scene.
 In groups we had to mimic a scene from a Western movie, shot by shot.
 These activities have helped me to become more familiar with equipment and learn how to work as a member of a crew which has come in handy when making more ambitious short films.

 Now time to relax, do some course related reading and maybe even treat myself to a night out in some of York’s 365 pubs (one for every day of the year!).